camdey/MacroStepper/README.md

 For this project, you will need a macro rail that can be attached to a stepper motor.
 Many commercially available macro rails can be retrofitted with a pinion gear to accept a belt, which is in turn attached to a pinion gear on a stepper motor.
 Other macro rails are designed to interface directly with a stepper motor, especially those designed to be used for CNC machines or 3D printing.

 **Stepper Motor**
 A stepper motor is required to move the macro rail automatically.
-You can do this manually, and many do, but after awhile you get sick of the repetitive process of "move camera rail slightly, take photo, move camera rail, take photo".
+You can do this manually, and many do, but after awhile you get sick of the repetitive process of "move camera rail, take photo, move camera rail, take photo".

 There are many types of stepper motors available but for this project I would recommend one in the NEMA 17 form factor with either 200 (1.8°) or 400 (0.9°) steps per revolution and between 1A and 2A current rating.
 The current rating is important for the load the stepper motor can move and hold but it is not the only determiner of this.
 A motor with a holding torque of at least 3kg-cm should be adequate.